+No one in my family has ever been known to turn down a sweet homemade gift.
 The Honey Jack Salted Caramels that I made for gifts and holiday treats last year were very popular with family and friends.
-So popular, that I have vowed to make caramels every year while trying new recipes to see if I can find ‘the one’.
-I just can’t seem to stick with one recipe year in year out.
+So popular, that I have vowed to make caramels every year.
+I’m going to love trying new recipes and new flavours.
+This year I’m going to try a new caramels recipe that uses apple cider.
+Why stick with one recipe every year when there are so many flavours to explore?
 This is a common thing in my kitchen, even this year’s shortbread is a new model!

 - 2 quarts apple cider

 - 1/4 cup water

 - 1 stick cold unsalted butter, diced

 - 1/2 teaspoon cinnamon